SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/CREATE_NODES.md

 ### Move nodes

-If you move a node - the Netzgrafik routes all to the node aligned trainrun sections automatically.
+When one or more node(s) is/are repositioned (moved), the edge paths of all train segments at the node are redrawn using a heuristic to minimize the number of overlapping edges.
 The Netzgrafik recalculates the routing layout and results in a new well aligned readable graphical layout.

 If you want to move a node process as follows: